instructure/inst-jobs-statsd/README.md

 - other
   - `delayedjob.pop`: time for each :pop callback (timing)
   - `delayedjob.workqueuepop`: time for each :work_queue_pop callback (timing)
-  - `delayedjob.orphaned`: counter of jobs that appear to have been orphaned

 ### Tagged stats